 Life expectancy is a statistical measure of the average time someone is expected to live, based on the year of their birth, current age and other demographic factors including their sex.
 It is used to assess and set a number of important policies that impact on everyday life, for example, setting the State Pension age and targeting health policy initiatives.

-To calculate life expectancy, we use a life table.
-This shows, for each age, what the probability is that a person will die before his or her next birthday.
+To calculate life expectancy, we use a tool called a life table, which shows, for each age, what the probability is that a person will die before his or her next birthday.

 There are two different types of life table: cohort and period.
 This article explains the concept behind these and how they should each be used and interpreted.Nôl i'r tabl cynnwys

 A cohort life table shows the probability of a person from a given cohort dying at each age over the course of their lifetime.
 In this context, a cohort refers to a group of people with the same year of birth.

 The cohort life table is based on age-specific probabilities of death, which are calculated using observed deaths (mortality) data from the cohort.
 A cohort life table uses a combination of observed mortality rates for the cohort for past years and projections about mortality rates for the cohort for future years.
 For example, cohort life expectancy at age 65 years in 2020 would be worked out using the mortality rate for age 65 years in 2020, for age 66 years in 2021, for age 67 years in 2022, and so on.

 Importantly, the cohort life table takes into account observed and projected improvements in mortality for the cohort throughout its lifetime.
 Cohort figures are therefore regarded as a more appropriate measure of how long a person of a given age would be expected to live on average than the alternative measure, known as period life expectancy.
 This is calculated using mortality rates for a fixed period in time.